FACILITIES COORDINATOR JOB POSTING

 - proven experience and knowledge of the various methods for installing artwork of different media, including the handling of artwork, proper care for artwork and the packing and crating of artwork in all media

-- knowledge of Ontario Heritage Act, as well as maintenance of a heritage building an asset
+- knowledge of Ontario Heritage Act, as well as maintenance of a heritage building

 The candidate must be well organized, self-directed, flexible and able to work in a shared office environment under the general direction of the Executive Director.
 This position requires frequent weekend hours, evenings, and late nights.
 This position requires frequent heavy lifting up to 45 lbs., and the handling of hazardous materials.